jshiiba/ReactKit/README.md

 - [Redux](http://redux.js.org/)

 ## TODOs and Issues
-1. Make Container a subclas	s of Component to enable the layout to be more generic.
-Right now they are both BaseComponents, but this Model structure is problematic.
-2. Allow for Composite Components (Components that do not reduce down to a single UIView)
-3. Allow the Renderer to accept a Container or Component (this makes the above HelloWorld example not work)
-4. Many levels of Containers within Containers does not work correctly
+1. Many levels of Containers within Containers does not work correctly
-5. Make the Store take a Generic StateType
+2. Make the Store take a Generic StateType
-6. Make protocols for all objects in the Renderer
+3. Make protocols for all objects in the Renderer
-7. More Unit Tests!
+4. More Unit Tests!
+5. Allow for Other types of Layouts within a Section, not just FlowLayout